Nisarg0403/AI-Assistant/README.md

 ---

-A project aimed at enhancing CONVERSA by integrating a suite of intelligent chatbots.
+A project aimed at enhancing NextCloud by integrating a suite of intelligent chatbots (Conversa).
 These bots streamline repetitive tasks, foster seamless collaboration, and ensure better data management within Nextcloud Talk rooms.

 ---